ENPHASE ENERGY, INC. (NASDAQ: ENPH) INVESTOR ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Enphase Energy, Inc.

 Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Enphase Energy, Inc. (“Enphase” or the “Company”) (NASDAQ: ENPH) between February 7, 2023 and April 25, 2023, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).

-If you purchased or acquired Enphase securities, and/or would like to discuss your legal rights and options please visit Enphase Energy, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Enphase securities, and/or would like to discuss your legal rights and options please visit Enphase Energy, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 Enphase is an energy technology company that designs, develops, manufactures, and sells solar micro-inverters, battery energy storage and EV charging stations in the United States and internationally.